- Group sales increase 7% at constant exchange rates and in Swiss francs

 Advancing personalised healthcare

-Roche and Foundation Medicine (FMI), Inc., US, have entered into a definitive merger agreement.
-A tender offer was launched on 2 July 2018 and the closing of the transaction is expected to take place in the second half of 2018, subject to a majority of FMI's outstanding shares not already held by the Group being tendered and other customary conditions.
+Roche completed the transaction to take 100% ownership of Foundation Medicine (FMI), Inc., US, in late July 2018.
+A tender offer had been launched on 2 July 2018.
 This transaction broadens Roche's personalised healthcare strategy and aims to further advance molecular insights and the broad availability of high-quality comprehensive genomic profiling, both key enablers for the development of new cancer treatments and optimal patient care.

 Roche expects sales to grow mid-single digit, at constant exchange rates.
 Core earnings per share are targeted to grow in the mid-teen digits, at constant exchange rates.
 Excluding the US tax reform impact, core earnings per share are targeted to grow broadly in line with sales.
 Roche expects to further increase its dividend in Swiss francs.